-We have also asked the Audit Committee to confirm in writing their responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud and error and their belief that they have appropriately fulfilled those responsibilities.
+We have also asked the Audit Committee to confirm in writing their responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud and error.

 Audit work performed:

 We identified the risk of fraud in the recognition of COVID-19 grant income, the incorrect capitalisation of revenue expenditure and management override of controls as significant audit risks.